Skip to content

-Prebiotics (the food source for probiotics) are thought to be beneficial to the human host, thanks to the ‘bifidogenic’ effect that they have on the body: they are thought to increase the levels of friendly bacteria in the intestines.
+Prebiotics are a food source for probiotic bacteria.
+They are thought to be beneficial to the human host, thanks to what is termed their ‘bifidogenic’ effect.
+This means that they are thought to selectively increase the levels of Bifidobacteria (a genus of beneficial bacteria) in the intestines.

-Although prebiotics are thought to have a very positive effect on Bifidobacteria, there is less research to evidence their feeding other types of good bacteria such as Lactobacilli strains, and therefore it may be beneficial to top up one's levels of beneficial bacteria as well as taking prebiotics
+As already mentioned, whilst prebiotics are known to have a very positive effect on Bifidobacteria, there is less research to evidence their feeding other types of good bacteria such as Lactobacilli strains, and therefore it may be beneficial to top up one's levels of beneficial bacteria as well as taking prebiotics

 NB: High doses of prebiotics may cause temporary side-effects such as bloating or flatulence.
 This should cease within a few days; if it does not, consider recommending a reduced dose of prebiotics and gradually building it up with time.

 If you are still unsure of the difference between prebiotics and probiotics, and whether you should be recommending one or the other, or both, read our article Probiotics & Prebiotics.